ernestrc/logd/README.md

 | `function logd.on_eof ()` | Called when collector has reached EOF reading the input file.
 The program will exit after this function returns.  |
 | `function logd.on_error (error, logptr, at)` | Called when collector failed to parse a log line.
 Parsing will resume after this function returns. |

-## Parser
+## Parsing
-The parser expects logs to be in the following format:
+The builtin parser expects logs to be in the following format:
 ```
 YYYY-MM-dd hh:mm:ss	LEVEL	[Thread]	Class	key: value...
 ```
+If you need to parse logs with a different format, you can load a dynamic shared object that implements [src/parser.h](src/parser.h)  via `--parser` flag.

-## Use cases:
+## Luvit
-- Local aggregation of data
-- Dynamic down-sampling
-- Event/Error notification
-- Log validation and/or sanitization

-### TODO
-- debug log time should have millis precision
-- logd.clone(logptr)
-- logd.to\_table(logptr)
-- Add query API
-- Add directory monitoring flag
+Logd is compatible with [Luvit](https://luvit.io) modules.
+Luvit modules are not preloaded by default so in order to install the Luvit runtime you can do so with `lit install luvit/luvit` in your script's directory.
+Then inside your script, you need to call `logd.init_luvit()` to set it up.